Computing integral bases via localization and Hensel lifting: Normalization of Plane Curves via Localization and Completion: The Algorithmic Point of View

-Alternatively, we could compute $f=f_{0} g$ by means of the Weierstrass Division Theorem.
-However, the use of Hensel's Lemma allows for more generality since it does not require to have one factor vanishing at the origin.
-This will be useful for our local version of Hensel's Lemma.
-It is also useful when the singularity has no $K$-rational coordinates, as we can modify our algorithms to avoid moving the singularity to the origin, which requires the use of an algebraic extensions.
-(For keeping the presentation clear, we do not give the details of this strategy.)
+An alternative way would be to decompose $f=f_{0} \widetilde{f}$ by means of the Weierstrass Division Theorem.
+However, applying Hensel's lemma allows for more generality since it does not require to have one factor vanishing at the origin.
+This will be useful in Section \ref{sec Hensel loc} below, where we will study a local version of Hensel's lemma.
+Furthermore, in cases where the singularity under consideration has no $K$-rational coordinates, we may use Hensel's lemma to modify our algorithms so that there is no need to move the singularity to the origin.
+As a consequence, no field extension is required at this point.
+For brevity of the presentation, we do not give the details of this strategy.